LF56/Deep-Thoughts/README.md

   - [Questions](#Questions)

 # Description
 This week, we were tasked to create an application called `Deep Thoughts`.
-This is a full MERN stack application that was codused on the following tasks:
+This is a full MERN stack application that was focused on the following tasks:

 - Create an Apollo Server and apply it to an Express.js server as middleware.